The benefits of planting trees

 Choose the right species for the area you want to plant in.
 Have a look at what trees already exist in the surrounding area and seek advice.

-What you want from your woodland will drive which trees you choose.
+What you want from your woodland will impact the trees you choose.
 Factor in their growth rate and the size of the trees.

-- deer and rabbits;
+- Deer and rabbits

 Access and maintenance

-- the first five years are critical and saplings are at their most vulnerable.
+The first 5 years are critical and saplings are at their most vulnerable.
 After this, the canopy will shade the ground and reduce competition from other plants.

-Trees will also become less susceptible to pests; and

-- trees need to be pruned from about 2 years old if you want to produce quality timber.
-Pruning trees early also helps avoid heavy branches that could damage farm vehicles.
+Trees will also become less susceptible to pests and need to be pruned from about 2 years old if you want to produce quality timber.
+Pruning trees early helps avoid heavy branches that could damage farm vehicles.